gbowne1/ProgrammerNotes/configure-eslint.md

 };
 ```

+The docs for configuration are: [Config]<https://eslint.org/docs/latest/use/configure/rules>

+## ESLint configuration keys and properties

+"extends" - The "extends" key in an ESLint configuration file is used to extend the base configuration by adding additional rules or overriding the existing one

+"rules" is the place where you will be adding the lint rules to your configuration.

+"env": the "env" key is used to specify the environments for which the ESLint configuration is intended, like the "browser", "node", "commonjs" and "es6".

+"plugins" are configurations for the plugins you have installed

+"proccessor" - Specifies a preprocessor for the code, such as "prettier/recommended" to enable Prettier integration

+"overrides" - The "overrides" key in an ESLint configuration file allows you to define configuration overrides for specific files, paths, or glob patterns

+"parser" are configurations for the parser and choosing the parser you will be using.  "babel" is probably the most common parser.

+"paserOptions" are options to configure the parser.

+"globals" - Specifies additional global variables that are predefined.
+This can be useful for defining global variables that are not defined in the current file but are used elsewhere

+"ignorePatterns" - Allows you to specify files and directories to ignore during the linting process.

+"root" - Indicates that the current configuration file is the root configuration, and ESLint should stop looking for further configurations in parent directories

+"workspaces" - This configuration is used in a monorepo setup to specify the workspaces to apply the ESLint configuration to.

+## Configurations

+Common configurations in "rules" are, and they should be:

+curly - Requires the use of curly braces for all control statements

+quotes - Enforces the consistent use of either single, double, or backticks for string literals.
+It can be set to "single", "double", or "backtick" to enforce the corresponding style

+semi - Enforces the use of semicolons at the end of statements.
+It can be set to "always" or "never" to require or disallow semicolons, respectively

+indent - Enforces consistent indentation.
+It specifies the number of spaces for indentation and whether to use spaces or tabs

+There are more configurations in "rules" that you can set.
+Tailor these to your liking.
+Add others when you need them.

 ## ESLint Plugins

 There are plugins for ESLint.
 An ESLint plugin is an npm module that can contain a set of ESLint rules, configurations, processors, and environments.
 These plugins often include custom rules and can be used to enforce a style guide and support JavaScript extensions, libraries, and frameworks such as TypeScript, React, and Angular

 Each plugin is an npm module with a name in the format of eslint-plugin-<plugin-name>, such as eslint-plugin-react and there are a number of others.
-Plugins can also provide additional environments, custom processors, and configurations
+Plugins can also provide additional environments, custom processors, and configurations.

-You should be able to easily find a list of awesome ESLint plugins, configs, etc. on GitHub
+You should be able to easily find a list of awesome ESLint plugins, configs, etc. on GitHub and the npmjs site.

-If you are using ESLint, especially with Prettier installed, I would suggeste that you should install these packages:
+If you are going to be using ESLint, I would suggest that you should install these packages:

-eslint-plugin-prettier
+- eslint-plugin-prettier
-eslint-plugin-react
+- eslint-plugin-react
-eslint-plugin-jest
+- eslint-plugin-jest
-eslint-plugin-jsdoc
+- eslint-plugin-jsdoc
-eslint-plugin-mocha
+- eslint-plugin-mocha
-eslint-plugin-cypress
+- eslint-plugin-cypress
-eslint-plugin-babel
+- eslint-plugin-babel
-eslint-webpack-plugin
+- eslint-webpack-plugin
-eslint-plugin-filenames
+- eslint-plugin-filenames
-eslint-plugin-markdown
+- eslint-plugin-markdown
-eslint-plugin-jsonc
+- eslint-plugin-jsonc
-eslint-plugin-jsx-a11y
+- eslint-plugin-jsx-a11y
-eslint-plugin-safe-jsx
+- eslint-plugin-safe-jsx

 As for config.. install these packages:

-eslint-config-prettier (The config plugin for Prettier)
+- eslint-config-prettier (The config plugin for Prettier)
-eslint-config-airbnb-base
+- eslint-config-airbnb-base
-eslint-config-airbnb
+- eslint-config-airbnb
-eslint-config-standard (for standard JavaScript)
+- eslint-config-standard (for standard JavaScript)
-eslint-config-react-app (the Create React App config)
+- eslint-config-react-app (the Create React App config) # Not Needed if you are not using Create React App
-eslint-config-google
+- eslint-config-google
-eslint-config-standard-react
+- eslint-config-standard-react
-eslint-config-standard-jsx
+- eslint-config-standard-jsx
-eslint-config-react
+- eslint-config-react

 If you are doing React development, I would suggest installing both the plugin and config for React.
 You can look up each one of these on
 npmjs.com and find out what they do.
+I would suggest only installing eslint-plugin-prettier, eslint-plugin-react, eslint-config-react and eslint-config-prettier when you are first starting out as a beginner.
+You can add more.
+The others may not be helpful to you, but you should be aware of them.

+## Disabling ESLint rules

+You can inline disable ESLint's rules when necessary.

+use the // eslint-disable-rulename or /* eslint-disable-rulename */